vanfaith/Bird-Flocking-UnityEngine/README.md

 # Flocking-Birds-Unity
-This is an implementation of Flocking bird theory to particles flying around , using unity Engine & a C# Script
+This is an implementation of Bird Flocking theory to particles flying around , using unity Engine & a C# Script